timothyhull/100daysofcode/days/6/README.md

 #### :notebook: 5/19/21

 - Sorted list of lights by making **name** the first attribute in the **lights** `namedtuple` and then using the `sort()` method on the **lights** object.
+  - The `sort()` method appears to sort `namedtuple` objects using the first attribute as the sort key.
 - Capitalized the first letter in each mode name using the `title()` method on the output strings.

 ```python